 Students were pleased to hear how CAFOD helps people help themselves and empowers communities so they are self-sustaining and can thrive.

-Cathy went on to highlight some of the world’s global challenges that CAFOD has to face and what happens when there is a crisis – like the current Rohingya Crisis to help people fleeing from violence in Myanmar and supporting the emergency refugee camps in Bangladesh.
+Cathy went on to explain how CAFOD faces some of the world’s global challenges and what happens when there is a crisis – like the current Rohingya Crisis to help people fleeing from violence in Myanmar and supporting the emergency refugee camps in Bangladesh.

 When students debated what motivates CAFOD the most – class groups were consistent in their importance ratings and priorities about what Jesus said.
 ‘Love one another as I have loved you’.
-They also pointed out how great the need is to help others and felt strongly that too many people live on less than £1.50p per day in abject poverty and how unfair this is.
+They also pointed out how great the global need is to help others and felt strongly that too many people live on less than £1.40p per day in extreme poverty and how unfair this is.

 By the end of the presentation students confirmed that they had learned a great deal about the work of CAFOD and what an impressive charity it is.

 Thank you St Paul’s for inviting CAFOD into your school and to Cathy for delivering a really enlightening and fruitful session.